ledil/django-orphaned/README.md

         ...
     )

-now add this to your settings.py:
+now add this to your settings.py ('app' is your project name where models.py is located):

-    ORPHANED_APPS = ['app']
-    ORPHANED_MODEL_DIRS = {
+    ORPHANED_APPS_MEDIABASE_DIRS = {
         'app':{
-            'modelname':'root directory'
+            'root':MEDIABASE_ROOT,  # MEDIABASE_ROOT => default location of your uploaded items e.g. /var/www/mediabase
         }
     }

-the least to do is to run this command to delete all orphaned files
+the least to do is to run this command to show all orphaned files

+    python manage.py deleteorphaned --info

+and to finally delete all orphaned files

     python manage.py deleteorphaned